DirectConnect To UCF

 FTIC application deadlines are May 1st for fall, November 1st for spring and March 1st for summer.

 Yes!
-Students who sign up for DirectConnect should apply for admission to UCF after earning 45 college credits.
+Students who have signed up for DirectConnect to UCF should apply for admission to UCF once they have earned 45 college credits.
 Apply now!!

 • Pay the admission application fee online